RichardDooling/Entertainment_Law/README.md

 ### Contributing

 No obligation here.
-Only for the curious, but if you get interested in how GitHub works and how to contribute to this project, sign up at the [GitHub site](https://github.com/) and then read the [CONTRIBUTIONS](https://github.com/RichardDooling/Entertainment_Law/blob/master/CONTRIBUTIONS.md) page.
+Only for the curious, but if you get interested in how GitHub works and how to contribute to this project, sign up at the [GitHub site](https://github.com/) and then read the [CONTRIBUTIONS](https://github.com/RichardDooling/Entertainment_Law/blob/master/CONTRIBUTIONS.md) and [HELP](https://github.com/RichardDooling/Entertainment_Law/blob/master/HELP.md) pages.

 #### Typos, Glitches